**Alt text:** A portable external hard drive connected to a laptop keyboard, illuminated by blue and purple lighting.

 Gap Year Adventures – A Rite of Passage or Just a Long Vacation?

 There’s something remarkably freeing about taking a year off between high school and university.
 It’s socially acceptable, even encouraged, to set out on a vistas of self-discovery — even if it involves frequent misadventures.
-The idea of “finding yourself” although traveling might sound cliché, but it’s the beauty of the gap year: it’s the only time in life when you’re allowed to wander aimlessly, both figuratively and literally.
+The idea of “finding yourself” while traveling might sound cliché, but it’s the beauty of the gap year: it’s the only time in life when you’re allowed to wander aimlessly, both figuratively and literally.

 The Quest for Self-Discovery: Losing More Than Just Your Luggage